A Simple Guide to Seed Cycling: Balance Your Hormones Naturally

 SEED CYCLING TO SUPPORT HEALTHY CYCLE:

-Around day 15 of your cycle your body shifts from estrogen production to progesterone production.
+Around day 14 of your cycle your body shifts from estrogen production to progesterone production.
 This is known as the luteal phase.
 During this phase, your corpus luteum begins to release progesterone.
 You should switch from eating flax and pumpkin seeds to sesame and sunflower seeds.
 Sesame and sunflower seeds support the natural balance and production of hormones in the body.

-- Sunflower seeds contain selenium, a trace mineral that assists the liver in detoxification to clear hormones.
+Sunflower seeds contain selenium, a trace mineral that assists the liver in detoxification to clear hormones.
 They also contain vitamin E that can help with progesterone production.